ameliacode/awesome-motion-basics/README.md

 Mostly, unlike other computer science field, graphics engineers or researchers publish their paper in these conferences: .
 Compared to other conferences, its registration fees are slightly expensive 🙄.

-### Some great graphics related developer/researchers out there:
+### 😎 Cool Graphics developer/researchers out there: